Banana Chocolate Oat Cookies – Using Brown Bananas

 Cinnamon – Add whatever flavor you like – how about vanilla, cardamom, nutmeg, ginger or anise.

 Sweetener – This is totally your choice, in fact, you don’t even need any sweetener if you find the banana sweet enough.
-Maple syrup, white sugar, honey, stevia, xylitol, corn syrup, pancake syrup – totally your call.
+You could add a little maple syrup, white sugar, honey, stevia, xylitol, corn syrup, pancake syrup – totally your call.

 Chocolate Chips – When the kids see chocolate chips they’re all in!
 That said, you can add in whatever you’d like – nuts, seeds, shredded coconut, dried fruit or some combination.